AutodeskGames/stingray-docs/source/source_access/getting_started/managing_source/updating.md

 See also [this topic](https://help.github.com/articles/syncing-a-fork/) in the GitHub help for instructions on carrying out these tasks using the command line.

+## Method 3: delete and recrate your fork

+If your fork doesn't contain any changes that you have made, you can make sure you're starting with a clean slate by first [deleting your fork](https://help.github.com/articles/deleting-a-repository/), then forking the main <https://github.com/AutodeskGames/stingray> repository again.
+Follow the instructions under ~{ Clone the source and manage submodules }~ again to get a fresh local copy.

 ## After you update

-1. If you use any "closed" console plaforms, make sure that you also update the repositories for those platforms so that it will be in sync with the code in the public platforms repository.

-2. Always remember to update your libraries again, in case the requirements have changed.
+Always remember to update your libraries again, in case the requirements have changed.
 See ~{ Library dependencies }~.